 Chillingworth, William: The Religion of Protestants 1638.
 A Safe Way to Salvation.
 Menston: Scolar Press, 1972.
 Facsimile (Original Size).
 Folio.
 Small smudgy mark to title-page, otherwise very clean within.
 Blue cloth, gilt title to spine, small gilt centrepiece to upper board.
 Fading to spine and to boards towards edges, no dust-jacket, very good overall.
 Ref: 37560

 Cooper, Artemis: Patrick Leigh Fermor: An Adventure.
 London: John Murray, 2012.
 First edition, second impression.
 8vo., pp. xiii, [iii], 448.
 Blue cloth, gilt title to spine.
 Near fine.
-Dust-jacket a little shelf worn but still very good.
 Author's inscription to Pamela Egremont (a close friend of Fermor's) to title-page.
 Ref: 51641